robocup-junior/onstage-rules/README.md

 If you'd like to build the rules on your own computer you have to follow the instructions below.

+## Use GitHub Codespaces to edit and build these files

+GitHub now has a nice service called [Codespaces](https://github.com/features/codespaces) which allows us to spin up a "development environment" without having to install various dependencies without having to leave the web browser.

+### Building rules in Codespaces

+1. First, navigate to the top part of the repository.

+2. Click on **Code** and then on **Create codespace on 2026-draft**

+3. You should now be able to navigate the rule files in the various directories (`onstage_rules/rules.adoc`, `onstage_entry_rules/rules.adoc`) and edit them as you like.

+4. To actually build rules as a PDF and/or HTML, you can execute the following:

+        bash scripts/build-rules.bash onstage_rules/rules

+   Or for entry rules:

+        bash scripts/build-rules.bash onstage_entry_rules/rules

+5. After the script has run, you will see the final output files created in the source directory (e.g., `onstage_rules/rules.html` and `onstage_rules/rules.pdf`).

+6. To serve the files in a browser, you can run:

+        python -m http.server 12345

+   Then access the files at `http://localhost:12345/onstage_rules/rules.html` and similar URLs.

 ### Linux or MacOS System

 1. Install [Docker](https://docker.com) with the instructions on the website.